-Just in case there are delays at the airport, it is wise to bring extra clothes and diapers in your carry on luggage.
+Just in case there are delays at the airport, it is wise to bring extra clothes and diapers in your carry on luggage or diaper bag.
 In fact, a spare change of clothes for yourself is also a great idea.

 Another must have is zip-lock bags.
 Pack smaller items such as wipes in these bags and pop them in an easy to access part of your carry on luggage.
 Zip lock bags are great in that you can see exactly what is inside without having to pull everything out of your bags.

 Wipes and diapers are an example of items where “more is more”.
 While you can always purchase more after landing, always overcompensate for the amount of these items you will need while in transit.

 The same goes for bottles and formula if you use them.
 It’s possible your plane could be delayed for hour so pack for the worst case scenario.

 You may have determined that some items are on your must have list, but they are going to take up precious space in your luggage.
 Check to see if there are travel size versions of these products available.

 For instance, you can get your hands on a travel breast pump, which could be a lifesaver if it means you can keep your feeding schedule uninterrupted.
 Similarly, diaper cream or ointment is a must have, but you can usually get this in travel size.